Who is Monster on The Masked Singer?

 Which famous face is behind the melodic Monster?

-Last weekend’s premiere of The Masked Singer on ITV saw the first two celebrity reveals of the series – EastEnders actress Patsy Palmer as ‘Butterfly’ and former foreign secretary Alan Johnson as ‘Pharaoh’.
+We’re hooked – The Masked Singer is our Saturday night obsession as we try and guess which celebrities are behind the mask.

-However, we’re still waiting to find out which famous face is dressed up as ‘Monster’ – the belting blue creature.
+While some of our mastery singers have been unveiled, we’re waiting to find out which famous face is dressed up as ‘Monster’ – the belting blue creature.

-Monster made his first appearance in episode two of The Masked Singer’s first series, singing Pharrell’s Happy whilst surrounded by energetic balloon-covered dancers.

-Before his performance, the flurry creature teased the audience by saying he had a bright, bold and “big” personality, he has “large monster arms” and that he’s “feasted on a lot of awards”.
-He added that his hero is Spandau Ballet’s Tony Hadley.

 The judging panel put forward a range of musical guesses, with Rita Ora suggesting Cee Lo Green while Davina McCall thought it was André 3000 behind the mask.
 Jonathan Ross guessed that Monster was rapper LL Cool J and Ken Jeong suggested it was actor Jamie Foxx.

 However, fans have other ideas as to who’s behind the mask.
-Check out the most popular theories below.
+Check out the most popular theories below, collated by RadioTimes.com.

 Is Monster CeeLo Green?